-Through the computer recycling programs, this Covered Population could have increased access to devices.
-The DOD plans to work with Department of Corrections, local sheriffs, Pardons, Probation, and Parole, and nonprofits to safely and responsibly promote Digital Literacy, workforce skills, and cybersecurity education.
+Through the computer recycling programs, this covered population could have increased access to devices.
+The DOD plans to work with Department of Corrections, local sheriffs, Pardons, Probation, and Parole, and non-profits to promote digital literacy, workforce skills, and cybersecurity education.